Thai cave film makes world premiere at Busan festival

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Warny plays himself in the film and said the experience -- his first in the film — had been therapeutic.
+Warny plays himself in the film and said the experience — his first in film — had been therapeutic.

 Directed by Irish-Thai filmmaker Tom Waller, the film is the first in what is expected to be a rollout of big- and small-screen treatments of the story that gripped the world for the 18 days the group was trapped underground.